 Contact detailsSimple logic applies here – don't include your work phone number or email address.
 Use your own personal email address or create a new account specifically for your job search, especially if your current email address is something like firstname.lastname@example.org.

 Be sure to add the phone number that will make it easier for potential recruiters or agencies to contact you, most likely your mobile phone.
 And double check you've got the right number on there!

-If you're worried about getting calls while you're at work, you may wish to put some times on there when it's OK for you to be contacted.
+If you're worried about getting calls while you're at work, you may wish to put some times on there when it's better for you to be contacted.

 Whether you include these personal details at the start or end of your CV is up to you.
-All employers ask is that they are easy to find.
+Just make them easy to find.